Ad copy or sitelinks rejected by Google

 - Find the campaign.

-- Click into the ads or assets tab.
+- Open its ads or assets tab.

-Trademark in headline or description
+Trademark in the headline or description

 Misleading or unverifiable claims